 - Measurable projected outcome - e.g., 50 conversions, new partnerships or sponsors

-Use a template like the one shown below, to show how you'll achieve your vision.
+Use a template - shown below - to demonstrate how you'll achieve your vision.
 List your assets - refer to the last year's performance and your team's vision.

 Your head may be bursting with exciting ideas, goals you want to achieve.
-But, you can’t pluck your strategy out of thin air.
-The first step to planning an effective strategy is to define your strategic objectives - you need to be SMART.
+But, you can’t pluck them out of thin air.
+The first step to planning effective and achievable goals is to define your strategic objectives.
+For this you need to be SMART.

 - Specific - real numbers with real deadlines: who, what, where, why?

 - Measurable - how will you track and evaluate your achievements?